 What’s more, in January 2019, over 2 years since the X1D’s release, Hasselblad continues to breathe new life into the camera via firmware updates.
 Firmware version 1.22 has added numerous features, including the ability to rearrange the order of icons on the touchscreen by drag-and-drop.
 For more information, see Hasselblad’s firmware update page.

 Most of us shouldn’t.
 Our $9,000 is likely better spent on a full-frame mirrorless system that includes a few lenses.
 However, if you or your business is in need of the best possible image quality you can get in a portable form factor, then sure, go for it.
 The Hasselblad X1D is a capable machine in the right hands, and if you’ve made it this far in our review, then those hands might just be yours.

-This review has been updated to cover firmware updates through version 1.21, released in May 2018.
+This review has been updated to cover firmware updates through version 1.22, released in January 2019, as well as new lenses announced in 2018.